athenarebeldev/athenarebeldev/README.md

 # 💫 About Me:
-Hello people of the Universe! <br>I am a Part time student, full time stresser.<br>I do dev work occasionally and you will usually find me <br>helping others!
+Hello people of the Universe! <br>I am a Full time student, full time stresser, and full time insomniac.<br>I do dev work occasionally and you will usually find me <br>helping others!

 ## 🌐 Socials: